Chapel Porth Beach

 Access:The car park is next to the beach, but there is a short walk over rocks to get to the sand.

-Dogs:Dogs are banned on Chapel Porth Beach from Easter Day to October 1.
+Dogs:Dogs are banned on Chapel Porth Beach from 1st July to 31st August (10am to 6pm).

 Directions:Chapel Porth is close to St Agnes which is 12 miles from Newquay and 9 miles from Redruth.
 Use the A30 from the east or west.
 At the Chiverton Cross roundabout (about 8 miles from Redruth) turn onto the B3277 which is the road to St Agnes (signposted to St Agnes).
 Approaching the outskirts of St Agnes at a mini roundabout turn left (signposted to Chapel Porth) and follow this road to Chapel Porth.